ergoplatform/ergodocs/docs/mining/emission.md

 # Emission Schedule

-Ergo's maximum supply is capped at 97,739,925 Ergs, with full emission expected by 2045.
-As per [EIP27](eip27.md), the block reward is set to decrease to 3 ERG in 2026.

-You can visualize the emission schedule on [ergo.watch](https://ergo.watch/emission).

-## Ergo's Journey

 Ergo's development journey began in 2017, culminating in the successful launch of the mainnet in July 2019.
 In the year leading up to the mainnet launch, a token called "Ergo-First-Year-Token" (EFYT) was in circulation.

 ## Ergo-First-Year-Token (EFYT)